 Step 1: Select an empty cell next to the data set

-Step 2: Use does not equal formula together with SUM
+Step 2: Use does not equal formula together with SUM:

-e.g : =SUM(A2:A3)<>SUM(B2:B3)
+=SUM(A2:A3)<>SUM(B2:B3)

-Step 3: Click enter to check results
+Step 3: Click “Enter” to check the results

-Not Equal Function Examples: =NE()
+Not Equal To Function Examples: =NE()

-The not equal function also returns either true or false just like the not equal operator.
-The only difference is that it needs 2 values to compare with.
-You can’t compare more than 2 values using this function in Google Sheets.
-If you must, then you may have to create multiple different rows to perform a Google Sheets not equal to calculation with multiple values.
+You cannot compare more than two values using this function in Google Sheets.
+If you must, then you may have to create multiple different rows to perform a Google Sheets not equal to a calculation with multiple values.
 Here’s how to do it with two values.

 Step 1: Click on an empty cell next to the data set

-Step 3: Click enter to see the results
+Step 3: Click “Enter” to see the results

 You can also use the values directly instead of the cell references as shown above.
 In this case, we don’t need to use quotation marks as we always do.